riteshsoni10/eks_cluster/README.md

-# eks_cluster
-Node JS Application Deployment on EKS Cluster using Infrastructure As Code (Terraform)
+# Application Deployment using EKS and EFS
+MERN Stack Application Deployment on Kuberenetes Cluster using Elastic Kubernetes Service.
+The persistence of the application and database pods is implemented using NFS server i.e Elastic File System.
+The EFS is used for multi-AZ pod deployment overcoming the constraints of Availability Zones in Amazon Web Service.

 By Default Terraform Kuberenetes provider uses host system `kubectl` config.

+**Operating System** : Redhat Enterprise Linux 7 and above

 ### Software Pre-Requisites:
  - Ansible
  - Terraform
  - AWS CLI
- - OS => Redhat 7 and above